StringManolo/DarkMessenger/README.md

 ./DarkMessenger.js show <alias>
 ```

-Delete messages from a contact:
+Delete a message by their id:

 ```bash
 ./DarkMessenger.js delete [id]